 - Define the structure of Forms

-- How to configure and use Quick Create and Quick View forms
+- Configure and use Quick Create, Quick View and Card Forms

 - Describe the uses of Business Rules

 - How to create and apply Business Rules